-The WHAT (and name) methods show implementation details, and you should not write code depending on them.
+The ^name (and WHAT) methods show implementation details, and you should not write code depending on them.

 One obvious reason is classes and inheritance (which will be discussed in Chapter 17, Classes), that can change the class name.

 Another (not so obvious) reason is optimizers, which may choose to change the types.